doodboard/tutorial/README.md

 Then insert 4 x popnuts to the bottom 2 plates.
 Be **gentle**.
 If necessary, push it in with a hot soldering iron as demonstrated [**here**](https://youtu.be/Av3CXxWuI28) by **Mei**.

 Place the plate "m" on top of PCB.
 Slide the plate over the encoder.
-Note there is a **small metal tap** on the encoder.
+Note there is a **small metal tab** on the encoder.
 Manoeuvre around it.

+If you just can't fit the plate over the metal tab, take a **clean** soldering iron to the area of acrylic plate in contact with the metal tab, and gently push it.

+Your aim is to cleanly create a small gap for the metal tab to pass through.

 Install your switches.
 The PCB is held in place by the hotswap sockets and the switches.
 The force of pressing the switches are transferred directly to the acrylic case.